nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * Core transfer behavior MAY be extended.
-If additional constraints on tokens transfer are required, FA2 token contract implementation MAY invoke additional permission policies ([transfer hook](#transfer-hook) is the recommended design pattern to implement core behavior extension).
-If the additional permission hook fails, the whole transfer operation MUST fail with a custom error mnemonic.
+If additional constraints on tokens transfer are required, FA2 token contract implementation MAY invoke additional permission policies.
+If the additional permission fails, the whole transfer operation MUST fail with a custom error mnemonic.

 * Core transfer behavior MUST update token balances exactly as the operation parameters specify it.
 No changes to amount values or additional transfers are allowed.

 ##### Behavior Patterns

+These behavior patterns (or permission policies) are OPTIONAL.
+An FA2 contract developer MAY chose to implement some or all of those permission policies, depending on their business use case.
+The FA2 contract MUST expose what policies are implemented using [`permissions_descriptor`](#permissions_descriptor) entry point.

 ###### `Operator` Transfer Behavior